The Challenge

 Fast-paced research ‘Sprints’

-These will mobilise the best interdisciplinary research teams from across the University of Oxford and beyond to deliver solutions-focused science that provides the information decision makers need, when they need it.
-Sprints will be undertaken in close collaboration with government at all levels, industry partners, NGOs and local communities.
-They will build a new model for academia to work with stakeholders and catalyse a culture change around how interdisciplinary research and policy engagement is funded and delivered.
+These mobilise the best interdisciplinary research teams from across the University of Oxford and beyond to deliver solutions-focused science that provides the information decision makers need, when they need it.
+Sprints are undertaken in close collaboration with government at all levels, industry partners, NGOs and local communities.
+They build a new model for academia to work with stakeholders and catalyse a culture change around how interdisciplinary research and policy engagement is funded and delivered.

 -